scaffold-eth/scaffold-eth-2/README.md

   WalletConnect's default project ID from Scaffold ETH 2 for local testing purposes.
   It's recommended to obtain your own project ID from the [WalletConnect website](https://cloud.walletconnect.com) and store it in an environment variable: `NEXT_PUBLIC_WALLET_CONNECT_PROJECT_ID` at `\packages\nextjs\.env` file.

-- **burnerWallet**
+- **onlyLocalBurnerWallet**
-  You can activate the Burner Wallet feature, which provides a lightweight wallet for users.
+  Controls the networks where the Burner Wallet feature is available.
+This feature provides a lightweight wallet for users.

-  - **enabled**
+  - `true` => Use Burner Wallet only on hardhat network.
-    Set it to false to completely remove the Burner Wallet from all networks.
+  - `false` => Use Burner Wallet on all networks.
-  - **onlyLocal**
-    Set it to true to use the Burner Wallet only at local network (hardhat).

 - **walletAutoConnect**
   Set it to true to activate automatic wallet connection behavior: